kindbeetle/front-end-developer-challenge/README.md

 Main goals:

 1. Design common data model, required for MVP development.
-2. Prototype, without fanaticism, UI, which allows wo use basic functionality of the machine.
+2. Prototype, without fanaticism, UI, which allows to use basic functionality of the machine.
 3. Develop at least one UI-interaction, which user expects working with the machine.

 What is not necessary: